openhwgroup/cva6/docs/tb.md

 ```

 Currently the testbench is limited to the ALU use-case, e.g.: a single instruction needs exactly one cycle and it implements logical operations, arithmetic operations and shifts logical/arithmetic left and right.

+## Scoreboard Testbench

+This is a basic testbench using a program block and two clocking ports.
+One for driving the DUT and one for monitoring output.
+There is a very rudimentary golden model that checks for the monitors answers.